 Flow-mixing processes are common in the devices of many technological systems.
-These processes are realized in components such as ducts, nozzles, diffusers, throttling valves, mixing chambers, turbines, compressors, ventilators.
+These processes are realized in components such as ducts, nozzles, diffusers, throttling valves, mixing chambers, turbines, compressors, and ventilators.
 Mixing flows with different parameters in the mixing chamber are usually aimed at the increase of the efficiency and operational abilities of these devices.
-Presented analysis relates to different flow mixing devices in which the mixing of two gas flows takes place due to different energy potentials.
+The presented analysis relates to different flow-mixing devices in which the mixing of two gas flows takes place due to different energy potentials.
 Such cases are sketched in Fig. 1.

-Ejector (Fig. 1 (a)) is a very well-known device, meanwhile roof turbine ventilator (b) has spread over the last decade worldwide as device using renewable wind energy for buildings' ventilation.
-Turbofans - gas mixers (c) are used rarely, although they have been known for a long time as gas burners' mixers.
-Despite similarities with other mentioned devices, turbofans - engines (d) will not be discussed further because of their complexity and significant difference in scope of operation compared to other above described mixers.
+The ejector (Fig. 1a) is a very well-known device, and the roof turbine ventilator (Fig. 1b) has become ubiquitous over the last decade as a device using renewable wind energy for building ventilation.
+Turbofans - gas mixers (Fig. 1c) are used rarely, although they have been known for a long time as gas burners' mixers.
+Despite similarities with other mentioned devices, turbofans - engines (Fig. 1d) will not be discussed further because of their complexity and significant differences in scope of operation compared to other above-described mixers.

-The roof turbine rotor (b) on the side from which the wind blows operates as turbine, and from the opposite side - as fan.
-Besides, ejection processes are happening in it.
-During operation of this device very complex processes occur, that could be a reason why to the best of the authors' knowledge until now there is no theoretical, thermodynamic model to describe operation of the roof turbine ventilator.
-In provided examples common is the interaction and mixing between flows that have varying energy potentials.
-The models of classical thermodynamic analysis enable to understand the operation of the technical system; to determine the places and causes of irreversibility of energy conversion processes; to compare performance of the technical systems which are described in the same way.
+The roof turbine rotor (Fig. 1b) on the side from which the wind blows operates as turbine, and as a fan from the opposite side.
+Ejection processes are also happening in it.
+During the operation of this device, very complex processes occur, which could be why, to the best of the authors' knowledge, there has been no theoretical, thermodynamic model to describe the operation of the roof turbine ventilator to date.
+In the provided examples, the interaction and mixing between flows that have varying energy potentials are common.
+The models of classical thermodynamic analysis enable understanding the operation of the technical system; determing the places and causes of the irreversibility of energy conversion processes, as well as comparing the performance of the technical systems that are described in the same way.

-This paper focuses on conceptual comparison of two above shown devices - ejector (a) and turbofan-gas mixer (c).
-The ejector will be used as baseline for such comparison, as the ejectors thermodynamic models have strong practical and scientific validation.
-The turbofan (c) has clearly separated turbine and fan, therefore their preliminary comparison requires less debatable assumptions (e.g. compared to the roof turbine ventilator (b), Fig. 1), has a close logical sequence same as ejector.

-Nowadays, application of ejectors has spread to various thermal engineering facilities.
-Ejectors are used in various areas: vapor-compression refrigeration systems [1]; in buildings and vehicles ventilation [2], district heating [3], etc. However, recently the application and improvement of ejectors in refrigeration equipment has been at the center of most studies [4].
+This paper focuses on a conceptual comparison of the two shown devices: the ejector (Fig. 1a) and the turbofan-gas mixer (Fig. 1c).
+The ejector will be used as baseline for such comparison, as ejectors thermodynamic models have strong practical and scientific validation.
+The turbofan (Fig. 1c) has a separated turbine and fan; therefore, it preliminary comparison requires less debatable assumptions (e.g. in comparison to the roof turbine ventilator (Fig. 1b)) and has a close logical sequence same as ejector.
+Nowadays, the application of ejectors has spread to various thermal engineering facilities.
+Ejectors are used in various areas: vapor-compression refrigeration systems [1]; in buildings and vehicles ventilation [2], district heating [3], etc. However, recently the application and improvement of ejectors in refrigeration equipment has been at the centre of most studies [4].

 A review of various research on the mathematical models of the hydrodynamic and thermodynamic nature of the ejector is provided in [5].
 The thermodynamic model of the ejector is developed based on balance equations of mass, momentum and energy with specific interpretations for the ejector or its sections.
-According to review [5] in the majority of cases the flows inside the ejector can be treated as steady and one-dimensional.
+According to the review [5] in the majority of cases the flows inside the ejector can be treated as steady and one-dimensional.
 The friction of flows and non-ideal mixing leads to a non-isentropic process, which is evaluated by isentropic efficiencies in the nozzle, mixing and diffuser sections [1] and [6].

-Compression efficiency of the ejector [5] and [7] is evaluated in terms of the energy recovered by the secondary flow with respect to the energy available in the primary flow.
-Above mentioned ejectors' models [5], characteristics of their properties [1] and [8] are widely validated experimentally or tested in practice.
+The compression efficiency of the ejector [5] and [7] is evaluated in terms of the energy recovered by the secondary flow with respect to the energy available in the primary flow.
+The above-mentioned ejectors' models [5], characteristics of their properties [1] and [8] are widely validated experimentally or tested in practice.